pereconteur/Vigogne_auto_installer/README.md

 ### Introduction

 Using the script corresponding to your operating system, if the prerequisites are met, you just have to run the script.
 You will answer two questions concerning the weight you wish to use and the version.
 I invite you to read more by clicking [here](https://github.com/bofenghuang/vigogne/blob/main/vigogne/model/README.md).

 ## Before you begin !

-First of all, you must have Python 3.10 or 3.9 installed.
+First of all, you must have **Python 3.10 or 3.9 installed**.
 You can check your version by using the following command:

 ```bash
 python3 --version
 ```

-Secondly, you must have GIT installed.
+Secondly, you must have **GIT installed**.
 You can check your version using the following command:

 ```bash
 git --version
 ```

-Third, you must have WGET installed.
+Third, you must have **WGET installed**.
 You can check your version using the following command:

 ```bash
 wget --version